vishnu350/rs-mainspring-winder/README.md

 - **The winder base**.
 This 3D printed part holds the anchor which latches to the mainspring hole and winds it up.
 - **The barrel bowl**.
 This 3D printed part holds the actual mainspring barrel in place for safely plunging the mainspring back in.
 - **The plunger**.
 This 3D printed part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
 - **The anchor**.
-Fashion this part out of a stapler clip and insert into the hole on the winder beside the arbour.
+Fashion this part out of a stapler pin and insert into the hole on the winder beside the arbour.

 **NOTE:** *The anchor is too small to be 3D printed with enough strength/accuracy, hence a metal part is **required** for the RS winder to work.
-A stapler clip is an everyday item accessible to everyone, and is perfect for this task.*
+A stapler pin is an everyday item accessible to everyone, and is perfect for this task.*

 # Building the RS winder